-While we are in Tachikawa, Clay will have the opportunity to preach on at least one occasion Sunday morning.
+While we are in Tachikawa, Clay will have the opportunity to preach on three Sunday mornings.
 There will also be other opportunities for teaching in other formats such as Bible and children's classes and other smaller gatherings.

 We are also eagerly anticipating more time with the Fukushimas.
 They are a dear couple who have mentored us as we start the process of considering Japan missions.
 We seek to deepen this relationship and learn from them in their home context.